 Procedures for research requests: please send your research requests by email or call and let us know how we can help you.
 Walk in research questions are not able to be accommodated for the foreseeable future or until a time when social distancing and occupancy restrictions are lifted.

-Restrictions on visitor numbers: only two visitors are allowed in the Visitor Information Centre/Lore building at a time.
+Restrictions on visitor numbers: only two visitors (or one cohort group) are allowed in the Visitor Information Centre/Lore building at a time.
 Staff will monitor and cap visitor numbers in our larger spaces as well.

 Increased sanitization of high traffic areas and touch points: museum staff will be sanitizing high traffic areas and touch points three times a day for everyone’s safety and peace of mind.
 The cleaning schedule will be posted in the museum and is available by request.
 There will also be hand sanitizer available throughout the museum for guest use.